-Toronto, Canada (July 1, 2015) –Heavyweights Brass Band, Canada’s leading feel-good horn music ensemble, has decided to up its game by signing with industry leaders Cuza Agency and Slammin Media in an international agency representation deal.
+Toronto, Canada (July 1, 2015) –Heavyweights Brass Band, Canada’s leading feel-good horn music ensemble, has decided to up its game by signing with industry leader Slammin Media in an international agency representation deal.

-Says Christopher Butcher, Trombonist with the Heavyweights Brass Band: “We are extremely pleased and excited to be working with Cuza Agency and Slammin Media.
+Says Christopher Butcher, Trombonist with the Heavyweights Brass Band: “We are extremely pleased and excited to be working with Slammin Media.
 Joining their artist roster that is packed with some of the finest artistic talent in the Americas can only be described as an honour.”

 The band is currently embarked on a Canadian Tour including stops at top Jazz festivals, in Vancouver, Calgary, Edmonton, Winnipeg, Ottawa and Halifax amongst others.